Abstract Integration

 \]

-where the function is 1, their "weight" (measure) in the continuum of real numbers is zero.
+where the function equals \(1\), their "weight" (measure) in the continuum of real numbers is zero.

-Note: Technically, for any interval \([a, b]\), the Lebesgue integral of the Dirichlet function is 0
+shows the Lebesgue integral of the Dirichlet function is \(0\) on every interval \([a, b]\).

 Insight: "Generally Speaking"